| |

 subtle form of ether (space).
 The incense represents a purified state of

+mind.
 Lord Ganesha is the chief deity of this powerful Puja.

 He is considered the "God of Luck" and he blesses his devotees